 The start of December heralds the beginning of winter for many golfers.
-While non-golfers might see something charming in the picture postcard landscape left by a snowy blizzard, what it means for the rest of us is very limited golfing opportunities on the golf courses we know and love.
+While non-golfers might see something charming in the picture postcard landscape left by a snowy blizzard, what it means for the rest of us is minimal golfing opportunities on the golf courses we know and love.

 Fear not!!
 Here at Hole19 HQ, we've been gathering a list of top winter golfing tips to help you make the most of your game before the new season comes knocking in March/April.